micron/docker-setup/README.md

 ### Create a snapshot

-If you want to create a snapshot from the current ``application`` database cd into the docker directory and run ``./dump-mysql.sh``.
+If you want to create a snapshot from the current ``application`` database cd into the docker directory and run ``./run-mysql-dump.sh``.
+This should automatically pick the right database.
+If that is not the case you can overwrite the input by typing in something else.

-You'll be asked which container you want to run. **WARNING** The destination file in the dumps directory will be overriden without asking.
+**WARNING** The destination file in the dumps directory will be overriden.

+### Reset the admin user

+If you want to reset the admin password change to the ``./docker/`` directory and run ``./reset-wp-user.sh``.
+This resets the password of the selected user to ``asdf1234``.